Anandapur: Toponymy

 The name Anandapur (called as A+nda+Pur) derives from आनन्द सहर which in Sanskrit means the "city of happiness".
-Once during the period of King (Raja) Govinda Bhanja it was known as Athagarh.
+During the period of Raja Govinda Bhanja, it was known as Athagarh.

 Geography

 Anandapur is located at 21.21°N 86.11°E. It has an average elevation of 43 m.
-The town is situated on the bank of river Baitarani which flows on the southern side of the town.
+The town is situated on the bank of Baitarani River which flows on the southern side of the town.
 Madhubana is a well-known picnic place among the locals.
-The place like a small hill situated in the banks of Baitarani and has tall pine like trees.
-The scenic beauty of Madhubana attracts people from nearby small villages during New Year.
+The place like a small hill situated in the banks of the Baitarani and has tall pine-like trees.
+The scenery of Madhubana attracts people from nearby small villages during New Year.
 Anandapur barrage attracts people.

 Climate

 Anandapur experiences three distinct seasons: summer, monsoon and winter.
 Typical summer months are from February to June, with maximum temperatures ranging from 35 °C to 45 °C. May is the warmest month in Anandapur, although summer doesn't end until May.
 The town often receives heavy thundershowers in May and the humidity level remains high.
 During the hottest months, the nights are usually very warm due to high humidity.
 The monsoon lasts from June to September, with moderate/high rainfall and temperatures ranging from 15 °C to 35 °C. Winter begins in October; the daytime temperature hovers around 28 °C (82 °F) while night temperature is below 15 °C for most of December and January.